 (This ‘month-day-year’ is the American style of writing the date.
 The British style is ‘day-month-year’, which would make it ‘7 11 1918’.)

-“Time- 1553”: that is, 3:53 pm, indicating the time it was logged as having been received. .
+“Time- 1553”: that is, 3:53 pm, indicating the time the message was received. .

-“1555”: that is 3:55 pm, indicating the ‘time-of-origin’ – the time the signal was ordered to be made, and not necessarily the time it was sent out.
+“1555”: that is 3:55 pm, indicating the message’s ‘time-of-origin’ – the time it was ordered, which may not be the time it was actually sent out.

 (There is obviously an error in these times – as it stands, the message was received by semaphore two minutes before it was ordered to be sent.)

-And the second one26:
+And the second one 27:

 Clarifications: